nbcommunication/CloudflareAssets/README.md

 - Click *Finish*.

 ### Stream
-*The number of videos uploaded to Stream is shown at the top of this section, the number in the system is shown below.*
 - **Customer subdomain**: This can be found in the right sidebar on the Stream dashboard.
 - **Allowed origins**: This defaults to `$config->httpHosts`.
 If you need to add more allowed origins, enter them on a new line.

 ### Images
-*The Cloudflare Images usage is shown at the top of this section, the number in the system is shown below.*
 - **Account hash**: This can be found in the right sidebar on the Images dashboard.
 - **Use Image Delivery URL**: If enabled, Cloudflare's imagedelivery.net is used to server image instead of the custom domain.
-- **Variant Usage**: Displays a table of the variants and the number of times they are being used by Pageimage fields.

 ### Only Uploads?
 If this is enabled, assets will continue to be uploaded to Cloudflare if authorised, but will be served by the local filesystem.
 It switches off the `Pagefile::url()`, `Pagefile::httpUrl()` and `Pageimage::size()` hooks.
 If you encounter a problem with your Cloudflare setup, this option allows you to revert to the default without completely removing the integration.

-### Clear the cached statistics?
-If you have deleted assets in the Cloudflare admin, check this box and click Submit to regenerate usage stats.

 ## Usage
 Once correctly configured, you shouldn't need to *use* the module at all; all `url()` and `httpUrl()` calls will be replaced by the appropriate URL from Cloudflare.